wxIshiko/wxCharts/docs/installation/README.md

 `wx_vcXY.sln` and doing a build or by using `nmake` with the `makefile.vc` file as explained in https://docs.wxwidgets.org/latest/plat_msw_install.html.

+For a first try I strongly recommend building wxWidgets as static library and not a shared library just to limit the number of things that can go wrong.
+What is also very important is to build both a `Debug` and `Release` version of the library.
+If you don't do that it's possible that your application will try to build against the wrong version and you'll end up with linking errors.
+Alternatively make sure you stick to building everything in `Release` or everything in `Debug` mode.
+But in general developers tend to need both.

 cmake -G "Visual Studio 17 2022" -A x64 -DCMAKE_INSTALL_PREFIX=c:\wxcharts ..

 To select the config: cmake --build . --config Release|Debug (note that it needs to be after the . weirdly enough).